Developing Human Performance

-Powerful Skills for Today’s Leaders and Managers from World Leading EQ Practitioners (DHP Volume 1: Being a Leader) | (DHP Volume 2: Leading Teams) | (DHP Volume 3: Transforming Organizations) are a complete module every productivity driven professional should partake in.
+Powerful Skills for Today’s Leaders and Managers from World-Leading EQ Practitioners (DHP Volume 1: Being a Leader) | (DHP Volume 2: Leading Teams) | (DHP Volume 3: Transforming Organisations) is a complete module every productivity-driven professional should partake in.

 From orienting new managers to building skills for diversity, collaboration, change, or customer care, these workshops blend engaging learning and powerful content with the perspective of emotional intelligence experts.
 Each module includes a facilitator guide, plus PowerPoint® slides and handouts.
 DHP includes an outstanding curriculum on

-Module/Volume 1 includes five outstanding sub-modules on Being a Leader.
+Module/Volume 1 includes five outstanding sub-modules on being a leader.

-Module/Volume 2 includes five outstanding sub-modules on Leading Teams.
+Module/Volume 2 includes five outstanding sub-modules on leading teams.

 1.1 Intro to EQ